 The Corporation last filed a COS application in 2016 for rates effective November 1, 2017.
-The GDP IPI-FDD for 2020 is 2.00%, the Corporation's productivity factor is 0.00% and the stretch factor is 0.60%, resulting in a net adjustment of 1.40% to the previous year's rates.
+On November 2, 2020, the Corporation submitted an IRM Application to the OEB requesting approval to change distribution rates effective May 1, 2021.
+The IRM Application, which provided a mechanistic and formulaic adjustment to distribution rates and charges, was approved by the OEB on March 25, 2021.
+The GDP IPI-FDD for 2021 is 2.20%, the Corporation's productivity factor is 0.00% and the stretch factor is 0.60%, resulting in a net adjustment of 1.60% to the previous year's rates.